fabian-gubler/bachelor-thesis/README.md

 # Tasks and Milestones

 ## 1. Preparatory measures
-All things necessary to make writing the bachelor tesis easier
+All things necessary to make writing the bachelor thesis easier

-### Structuring Writing Process
-- [ ] Preliminary Table of Contents
-- [ ] Estimate length of sections
-- [ ] Superficial Descriptions of Parts

-### Empirical Groundwork
-- [ ] Formulate Research Question
-- [ ] Formulate Research Objectives

-### Editing Setup
+### 1. Editing Setup
 Latex
 - [ ] Managing References with Zotero
 - [x] Thesis Template and first adjustments